fadhilayosof/Portfolio/index.md

 <img src="images/Mobile.jpeg?raw=true"/>

-**Skills used:**: Python, Pandas, SKlearn, Matplotlib,XGboost Classifier, BaggingClassifier
+**Skills used:**: Python, Pandas, SKlearn, Matplotlib,XGboost Classifier, BaggingClassifier.

 **Project Objective:** In this problem, we will use the features associated with clicks, such as IP address, operating system, device type, time of click etc. to predict the probability of a click being fraud.